-This course provides a survey of the biblical story in its progressive unfolding of the history of redemption within the framework of creation, fall, redemption, consummation.
-Attention is given to the literary, historical, cultural, and theological dimensions of Scripture as it offers a metanarrative or ‘worldview-story.’
-Emphasis is placed on the unity of Scripture as it reaches its fullness and fulfillment in Christ, while at the same time recognizing key developments and differences between the various chapters of the biblical storyline.
-Three Hours.
+This course provides a survey of the biblical story in its unfolding of the history of redemption within the framework of creation, fall, redemption and consummation.
+Attention is given to the literary, historical, cultural and theological dimensions of Scripture as it offers a metanarrative or ‘worldview-story.’
+Emphasis is placed on the unity of Scripture, as it reaches its fullness and fulfillment in Christ, while at the same time recognizing key developments and differences between the various chapters of the biblical storyline.
+Three hours.

-This course is designed to engage the student in the essential doctrines of the Christian Faith and to help them complete the desired transference from belief to conviction in their personal faith.
-The purpose of this class is to examine eight areas of theology in such a manner as to allow the learner to search the Scriptures so they can begin to articulate and defend what they believe about the Christian faith.
-Special attention will be given to helping the student grasp the historical doctrinal commitments of Grace College and Seminary by engaging students in class discussion around those commitments.
-Three Hours.
+This course is designed to engage the student in the essential doctrines of the Christian faith and to help them complete the desired maturation from belief to conviction in their personal faith.
+The purpose of this class is to examine eight areas of theology in such a way as to allow the learner to search the Scriptures, so they can begin to articulate and defend what they believe about the Christian faith.
+Special attention will be given to helping the student grasp the historical doctrinal commitments of Grace College & Seminary by engaging them in class discussion about those commitments.
+Three hours.

-Consumer Economics is a course designed to prepare students to understand the economic system from a Biblical perspective and how it affects individuals as consumers, producers and citizens.
+Consumer Economics is a course designed to prepare students to understand the economic system from a biblical perspective and how economics affects individuals as consumers, producers and citizens.
 Students will integrate knowledge, skills and practices required for management of resources in a technologically expanding global economy.
-Real world topics covered will include income, money management, spending and credit, as well as saving and investing.
+Real world conversation topics will include income, money management, spending and credit, as well as saving and investing.
 Core skills in decision making, problem solving, critical thinking, goal setting, management of multiple roles and using technology are integrated into the course content.
-Three Hours.
+Three hours.

-This introductory course in Behavioral Sciences provides an opportunity to learn about the major behavioral science theories, concepts and its real life applications.
-This course will survey topics such as child development, parenting, gender differences, stress, self-care and abnormal behavior.
+This introductory course in behavioral sciences provides an opportunity to learn about various behavioral science topics, concepts and real life applications.
+This course will survey multiple topics as they relate to relationships.
 Students will also be encouraged during this course to increase personal awareness of how cognitive and emotional factors influence behavior in a variety of social contexts.
-Additionally, this course will examine styles of relating as it pertains to employment, dating, marriage and family life.
-Three Hours.
+The focus of this course is on improving relationships in many different sectors of life.
+Three hours.

 This course is a topical approach to the cultural history of the United States from the end of the Second World War to the present, with special emphasis on America’s role in global affairs.
-Students will not only gain a broad understanding of America’s place in recent world events but also a specialized knowledge of various relevant topics and their historical context.
-Topics covered in this class have included the Cold War, the 1960s, American evangelicalism, and terrorism.
+Students will not only gain a broad understanding of America’s place in recent world events but will also come away with a specialized knowledge of various relevant topics and their historical context.
+Topics covered in this class have included the Cold War, the 1960s, American evangelicalism and terrorism.
 This is the department’s general education course.
-Three Hours.
+Three hours.

-In this course, students engage divergent outlooks from around the world, grappling with cultural differences and presuppositions.
-Defining literary works, films and guest speakers from different continents set the stage for literary and cultural discussions.
-This course will also provide a framework for understanding God’s heart for the nations, and will serve as the preparation for the Cross-Cultural Field Experience.
-Three Hours.
+The purpose of Global Perspectives is to encounter world cultures through literature, film and dialogue.
+In this interdisciplinary course, students engage divergent outlooks from around the world and grapple with cultural differences and presuppositions.
+This course cultivates cultural competency, provides a framework for understanding God’s heart for the nations, and prepares students for the Cross-Cultural Field Experience.
+Three hours.

 The lab component of Global Perspectives is a required cross-cultural field experience that all Grace College students must fulfill prior to graduation.
-Through this first-hand experience, students will have the opportunity to engage in a culture (in a global sense; i.e. different ethnicities or nationalities) other than their own for at least 7 days, and begin to apply learned concepts to a real-life situation.
+Through this experience, students will have the opportunity to engage in a culture (in a global sense; i.e. different ethnicities or nationalities) other than their own for at least seven days and begin to apply classroom knowledge to a real life situation.

-Students who select this option create their own International field experience in consultation with the Global Perspectives faculty.
-These experiences must be pre-approved and must last a minimum of 7 days.
+Students who select this option create their own international field experience in consultation with the Global Perspectives faculty.
+These experiences must be pre-approved and must last a minimum of seven days.
 Students must complete a debriefing lab in the semester immediately following their trip.
-Zero Hour.
+Zero hours.

 A course designed for bicultural individuals for whom the United States is a cross-cultural experience.
 Students explore some of the assumptions, values and beliefs that characterize the United States and compare those with other cultures.
-They also discover the third culture, as defined by Dr. Useem, “created, shared, and learned” by those who are from one culture and are in the process of relating to another.
-Fall A only.
-Zero Hour.
+They also discover the "third culture", which is defined by Dr. Useem as a “created, shared, and learned” experience shared by people from a different culture who are learning to relate to another.
+Fall B only.
+Zero hours.

 Select majors require participation in the Study Abroad program to fulfill their program degree requirements.
 Consult the Study Abroad website for current listings.
-Twelve to Thirty Hours.
+12 to 30 hours.